Intro

 If you enter that URL into your browser and press enter, you'll receive the same information as you would by using an HTTP request action.
-I'm going to use "https://www.dnd5eapi.co/api/spells."
+In the example our article covers here, we'll be using "https://www.dnd5eapi.co/api/spells."
+To use this URL in an HTTP request action, simply copy the URL and paste it into the URL section of the actions configuration.

 Example Steps: